P1kachu/ProgrammingLearning/README.md

 ProgrammingLearning
 ===================

-###What is it ?
+#What is it ?
 "I like it.
 Simple.
 Easy to remember."

 When I want to learn a new language, I tend to rewrite the same usual basic stuff everytime, to get used to the syntax.
 ProgrammingLearning is an attempt to be a standalone exercise sheet that would provide the required knowledge in any programming language to get a good start.

-*You want to learn a new language ?* Then take the exercise sheet, and code.
+####You want to learn a new language ?
+Then take the exercise sheet, and code.
 Look for answers on StackOverflow, ask questions, and if you really are stuck, check if the correction is available in your language.

-*You know a programming language that has not been corrected yet ?* Then feel free to do a merge request and share your knowledge with everyone.
-More reviewers and corrections equals more programmers !
+####You know a programming language that has not been corrected yet ?
+Then feel free to do a merge request and share your knowledge with everyone.
+Share it with your fellows too, more reviewers and corrections equals more programmers !

+####How does it work ?
 The exercises are taken from practical session from my first year.
 Document will be updated with new exercises, and corrections are available for some languages.
 Since I am far from knowing every programming language, some exercise may not be as easy as they could be.